SquirDuck/SquirDuck/README.md

 # 🚀 Hello World, I'm Phúc Đức

 Thanks for dropping by!
-I'm SquirDuck, a tech enthusiast dedicated to AI innovation, intelligent systems, and building practical solutions for the future.
+I'm SquirDuck, a tech enthusiast dedicated to AI innovation and building practical solutions for the future.

 ## 👨‍💻 About Me